 - notify their line manager and occupational health manager immediately if they have already returned to work

 - if not already at work, notify their line manager and occupational health manager before returning to work

-Any HCW with compatible symptoms requires clinical assessment, and must notify NHS 111, or NHS direct in Wales, or NHS 24 in Scotland, or Out of Hours GP service in Northern Ireland before notifying their employer.
+Any HCW with with relevant exposure history and compatible symptoms requires clinical assessment, and must notify NHS 111, or NHS direct in Wales, or NHS 24 in Scotland, or Out of Hours GP service in Northern Ireland before notifying their employer.

 Refer to the advice sheet for home isolation and advice sheet for people who live in the same accommodation as the patient.